AdaCore/gprconfig_kb/README.md

 Configuring
 ===========

-You should first configure the build like this (unless you plan to build in the tree):
+You should first configure the build like this (if you plan to build in the source tree directly, you can omit setting the SOURCE_DIR variable):

-	$ make prefix=xxx SOURCE_DIR=src
+    $ make prefix=xxx SOURCE_DIR=/path/to/gprbuild/sources setup

 Building and Installing
 =======================